-Tunnels may be a better solution.
-We already have one.
+We already have an operational North Portland tunnel.
 The North Portland Peninsula Railroad Tunnel has been operating daily for nearly 100 years.
 It’s practically under our nose.
+It terminates near the Fremont Bridge.

 The train tunnel goes from Kenton (just off Columbia Blvd) to Swan Island, about 1 mile long and 60 feet underground.

-– Congestion caused by Marine Drive, Columbia Blvd, SR-14 and I-5 could be relieved while transportation from the current century, such as electric shuttles, could be phased in.
+➤ Congestion caused by Marine Drive, Columbia Blvd, SR-14 and I-5 could be relieved, while transportation innovations like electric shuttles could be phased in.

 The North Portland Peninsula Railroad Tunnel connects North Portland to Mock’s Bottom (below Willamette Blvd and near Swan Island).